Roadmap

 Semantic search across customer correspondence

 All client conversations (SMS, Telegram, WhatsApp, Avito) are vector-indexed — you can search by meaning, not just keywords.
-AI pulls up relevant snippets from history and analyzes them.
+AI pulls relevant pieces from history and analyzes them.

 • "Find all conversations with client Petrov"